CiscoDevNet/terraform-provider-intersight/intersight_gosdk/docs/PartnerintegrationDcLogs.md

 HasDeviceConnector returns a boolean if a field has been set.

+### SetDeviceConnectorNil

+`func (o *PartnerintegrationDcLogs) SetDeviceConnectorNil(b bool)`

+ SetDeviceConnectorNil sets the value for DeviceConnector to be an explicit nil

+### UnsetDeviceConnector
+`func (o *PartnerintegrationDcLogs) UnsetDeviceConnector()`

+UnsetDeviceConnector ensures that no value is present for DeviceConnector, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)